-The exhibition LOVE DEATH & PLASTIC is the first artistic exhibition in Israel focusing entirely on the world of plastic pollution, it's impact on the environment, wildlife and humans and combines art, science and environment.
-It was held in the "Shaarabiah" gallery in lively Greek Market in old Jaffa (August 17-21).
+The exhibition LOVE DEATH & PLASTIC is the first artistic exhibition in Israel focusing entirely on the world of plastic pollution, its impact on the environment, wildlife and humans, combining art and science.
+It was held in the "Shaarabiah" gallery in the lively Greek Market of old Jaffa (August 17-21).

 Made of all the art I made entirely from plastic waste in the last 3 years and based on my experience as a beach cleanup team lead in Plastic Free Israel and on scientific facts.

 This is my first solo exhibition, and it was made possible thanks to Up to Us, who believed in me and my art, organized the entire event and are driven by the need and urgency to promote sustainability as a way of life in the city of Tel Aviv and beyond - in businesses, economy, culture, society and in the urban environment.
 The exhibition was sponsored by TIPA corp, Zalul environmental association and Billabong Israel.

 All the works from the exhibition are for sale and part of the income will be donated to support sustainability in Israel.